-These are two-story buses that enable you to sightsee the city from above while giving you the option of stopping whenever you feel like.
+These are two-story buses that enable you to sightsee the city from above while giving you the option of stopping whenever you feel like it.

 Sydney Opera House

 The view over towards the Sydney Harbour Bridge from there is also worth a look, and there are plenty of places to eat and drink around here, although they may be on the more expensive side.

-Since 1788 when the first Governor of New South Wales, Arthur Phillip described Darling Harbour as the world’s most beautiful harbor, Darling Harbour has truly kept its unmatched charm.
-Visit and you’ll admit that Darling Harbour is a truly magnificent territory.
+Since 1788 when the first Governor of New South Wales, Arthur Phillip, described Darling Harbour as the world’s most beautiful harbour, Darling Harbour has truly kept its unmatched charm.
+Visit, and you’ll admit that Darling Harbour is a truly magnificent territory.

-At Darling Harbour you’ll find:
+At Darling Harbour, you’ll find:

 Sydney Aquarium – With over 10,000 marine creatures from over 600 different species, you can’t actually lack anything that captivates your imagination at the Sydney Aquarium.
-For about $40, you’ll be visiting one of the world’s most incredible aquariums.
+For about $51, you’ll be visiting one of the world’s most incredible aquariums.

-Chinese Garden of Friendship – Open every day for $6, you can relax at this authentic Asian garden and enjoy its innovative architecture and down some sweet Chinese tea at the garden’s famous teahouse.
+Chinese Garden of Friendship – Open every day for $5, you can relax at this authentic Asian garden and enjoy its innovative architecture and down some sweet Chinese tea at the garden’s famous teahouse.

 It is not only a meeting point for hipsters, surfers, and young travellers but is also one of the best places to sunbathe, surf and enjoy the ocean’s calming effects.

 It wouldn’t be a trip to Sydney without a visit to Bondi Beach, so you have to squeeze it into your 2 days in Sydney somewhere!

 Kings Cross Nightlife

 In addition to bars and nightclubs that fill the area, Kings Cross comes to life at night with all types of people ready to party the night away.

 Where to stay in Sydney

-The hotels in Sydney are spread across the city, but if you’re only in Sydney for 2 days you should choose your hotel from the city’s main accommodation hubs.
+The hotels in Sydney are spread across the city, but if you’re only in Sydney for 2 days, you should choose your hotel from the city’s main accommodation hubs.

 Places to Visit after Sydney

-Covering more than 2,300 kilometers, the Great Barrier Reef is impressively striking.
+Covering more than 2,300 kilometres, the Great Barrier Reef is impressively striking.
 As one of the seven wonders of the natural world, the Great Barrier Reef immensely dwarfs the Great Wall of China and is the only living substance that can be seen all the way from space.